wp-plugins/prosperent-powered-product-search/README.txt

 The commission rates vary from merchant to merchant, but we are always negotiating the highest rates in the industry.
 We pay out net30 like most networks.
 The only exception is when a merchant that we work with extends a commission based on their return policy.
 Our reporting interface reflects this and allows you to see the status of each commission.
 It's the same as what you would experience with any of the other affiliate networks like commission junction.

 == Changelog ==

+= 1.9 =
+DEACTIVATE and REACTIVATE this plugin to make the new shortcode changes take effect.

+* Fixed collisions that the pagination class was having with other classes in some instances.
+* Changed the shortcode to be [prosper_store][/prosper_store] (Placing that on any other pages will give you another store.
+* Updated pagination, now includes First, Last, Previous and Next buttons.

 = 1.8 =
 * Fixed issues with Starting Query when a facet was clicked.